Hello, birth control

 “Pulling out,” or withdrawal, is a method of birth control.
 So are Fertility Awareness-Based Methods (which means observing your body and counting the days of your cycle to figure out when you’re fertile).
 Both methods work better than nothing, but before you rely on one of them, consider this: These methods take a lot of self-control and 100% consistency on the part of both partners.
 Like, A LOT.
 You can’t say “just this once” and you can’t have any “oops” moments.

 These methods literally block sperm from getting to the egg.
-The male condom is a perfect example.
-There’s also the diaphragm, the sponge, the female condom and the cervical cap.
+The condom is a perfect example.
+There’s also the diaphragm, the sponge, the internal condom and the cervical cap.
 (Some of these have to be used with spermicide, which is a barrier method itself.)
 The only tricky bit with barrier methods is that you have to remember to use them every time you have sex.
 And sometimes, when you’re in the heat of the moment, finding a condom is the last thing on your mind.